vaishcodescape/airops.ai/README.md

 # AirOps.ai
 Using A.I agents to your advantage AirOps allows users to carry out tasks in a automated way using a simple prompt interface on a computer system.
+Orchestrate A.I Agents with a click of a prompt.

 - Automate your daily tasks with just a click of a prompt.